Go on to Part Five

 Texas Texas Theatre

-turned out, Giant was the final pick for the support slot, as confirmed by the
+As it turned out, Giant was the final pick for the support slot, as

 Ad for canceled San Antonio show Feb.
 28, 1975